-The Complainant provides evidence of the international registration for the word mark "ArcelorMittal" that is protected in various jurisdictions.
+The Complainant provides evidence of the French national registrations for the marks "SELOGER" and "SELOGER Pro".

 As confirmed by the "WIPO Overview of WIPO Panel Views on Selected UDRP Questions, Third Edition" ("WIPO Overview 3.0"): "where the complainant holds a nationally or regionally registered trademark or service mark, this prima facie satisfies the threshold requirement of having trademark rights for purposes of standing to file a UDRP case" (see par.
 1.2.1).